 - How to make homemade pumpkin spice mix

-- Gently heat the butter in a small saucepan then place all the other ingredients in the saucepan and warm together and mix until smooth.
+- Gently heat the butter in a small saucepan on low heat then place all the other ingredients in the saucepan and gently warm together and mix until smooth.

-- Pour into a lined baking dish and sprinkle chopped pecans to garnish.
+- Pour into a baking dish that has been lined with baking parchment paper and sprinkle chopped pecans or walnuts to garnish.

 - Place in the fridge.
 When set, cut into small squares.